Australia launches roadmap linking family violence and pet safety

 Vicuna Air added Amsterdam, Frankfurt, and Brussels to its U.S.-Europe in-cabin pet flight network.

-A new review says UV-related skin cancer in pets is important, but sunscreen safety data in dogs and cats still lag.
+A new review says UV-linked skin cancer in pets is real, but safe sunscreen guidance still lags behind clinical need.

 A new Animals paper revises key welfare terms to better align care planning with the modern Five Domains Model.